Qualifying your fire apparatus drivers

 Truck companies should focus on skill development like raising ground ladders or even develop aerial ladder drills that require the driver/operator to raise the aerial ladder and extend it to a specific floor for a quick rescue.

 One skill that we do not always believe should be drilled on is actually driving the apparatus, as most feel that they are proficient in that area.
 However, there are some situations that must be developed and practiced to ensure that that specific skill can be performed.
 Other drills should be established to ensure all areas of operating the apparatus are covered and improved upon.

 Measure and document success with task books

 We have all heard of the old, salty driver assigned to drive Truck X for the last 10 years and what a great driver he is.
 However, when asked at a fire scene one morning to perform some type of operation with the truck, he could not carry out the task.
 Then we come to find out that he never knew that the truck would operate in that manner.

 This is where task books come into play.
 Task books can be developed to document every aspect of what the driver and fire apparatus are expected to accomplish.
 This serves not only to establish guidelines for driver training, but also to provide a means of documentation for annual job performance reviews.

 Each driver in the organization receives a driver/operator task book that contains a detailed list of objectives the candidate is expected to meet.
 They review and drill to ensure they have knowledge, skills and ability to execute.
 They are evaluated to document performance and skill level.
 The task books are then added to the drivers file to prove their ability to serve in that position.

 Driving a fire truck is very serious business, indeed.
-Once we make a decision to allow an individual to serve as the driver, we have committed to taking ownership –not just the driver, but the entire department has undertaken that responsibility.
+Once we make a decision to allow an individual to serve as the driver, we have committed to taking ownership of crew and community safety – not just the driver, but the entire department has undertaken that responsibility.
 This is why it is so important to train, drill and document performance.
 We owe that to not only the public, but also to our own department membership.
 Drive safe!